Paper Classification and Scope

 The Trade-off

-This is actually a feature, not a bug.
-By focusing on core chemical identity rather than experimental details, RInChI achieves its primary goal: ensuring that different researchers working on the same fundamental transformation generate the same identifier.
+This is an intentional feature.
+By focusing on core chemical identity, RInChI achieves its primary goal: ensuring that different researchers working on the same fundamental transformation generate the same identifier.

 Implementation and Tools